MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

     + Each shape class implements the accept method, which takes a ShapeVisitor and calls the appropriate visit method on the visitor.

 3. Concrete Visitors:
-    + AreaCalculator: Calculates the area of a shape.
+    + `AreaCalculator`: Calculates the area of a shape.
-    + PerimeterCalculator: Calculates the perimeter of a shape.
+    + `PerimeterCalculator`: Calculates the perimeter of a shape.
-    + InfoVisitor: Generates a string with information about the shape (including area and perimeter).
+    + `InfoVisitor`: Generates a string with information about the shape (including area and perimeter).
-    + ScaleVisitor: Scales a shape by a given factor.
+    + `ScaleVisitor`: Scales a shape by a given factor.

 The Visitor pattern heavily relies on polymorphism, specifically double dispatch.
-1. **First Dispatch (Dynamic)**: When `accempt(visitor)` is called the correct \accept\ method is chosen at runtime based upon the actual type of shape.
+1. **First Dispatch (Dynamic)**: When `accempt(visitor)` is called the correct `accept` method is chosen at runtime based upon the actual type of shape.
 This is standard dynamic polymorphism.
 2. **Second Dispatch (Within Visitor**): Inside the `accept` method `this` is now statically known to the concrete shape type (e.g triangle).
 Therefore the compiler can statically choose the correct `visit` method in the `Visitor` to call, based upon the type of the current visitor, passed in as an argument to the `accept()` method.

 ### Using Pattern Matching

+Lets look at the same model with pattern matching

 <script src="https://gist.github.com/MagnusSmith/5ea4b7c85a862cfcfbb8dc4b67fc421d.js"></script>